-The Assessment Request for Information (ARFI) for the 2012 assessment year made an assertion that 24.36 acres is being farmed in 2011, creating an estimated total crop value of \$730, which is to be harvested in the future, perhaps in 2012.
+[49] The Assessment Request for Information (ARFI) for the 2012 assessment year made an assertion that 8.27 acres is being farmed in 2011, creating an estimated total crop value of \$248, which is to be harvested in the future, perhaps in 2012.
 The Board finds the ARFI evidence of little value as it is outside of the valuation period as found in MRAT 1(f) and the Act in sections 284(1)(x) and 289(2)(a).

-6. Photographs (C1 pages 17, C2 pages 5 - 28, and R1 pages 18, 19, 35 - 42, and 48 - 68)
+6. Photographs (C1 pages 17, 18, C2 pages 5 - 28, and R1 pages 18, 19, 27, 29 - 39, and 45 - 65)

-- The photographs provided by the Complainant were purported to be taken either by Mr. Genereux, Mr. Charlton or Mr. Thomson in 2011.
-The photographs of the subject are from a distance with no discernable details. - The Respondent provided photographs of the parcel taken by aircraft in October 2009 [51] and 2010 clearly showing the entirety of the subject stripped and graded.
+[50] The photographs provided by the Complainant were purported to be taken either by Mr. Genereux, Mr. Charlton or Mr. Thomson in 2011.
+The photographs depict the subject with dirt, grass and weeds.

+[51] The Respondent provided photographs of the parcel taken by aircraft in October 2009 and 2010 clearly showing the entirety of the subject stripped and graded.
 The additional photographs clearly show no agricultural activity.
-On portions of the subject are standing water, grass and weeds.
+On portions of the subject are grass and weeds.
 The date and location of each photograph is clearly marked however the Board prefers a map showing exactly where each photo is taken with the angle of view indicated.
 The Board placed appropriate weight on the photographic evidence taken by the assessment authority, within the valuation period, and of the subject.